Xubuntu/wiki.xubuntu.org/content/marketing/projects/xubuntuat.md

 ## Sample Questions

-Modify questions based on target organization and invite them to add questions if there is something they wish to share and we didn\'t ask, but roughly we want to be asking the following:
+Modify questions based on target organization and invite them to add questions if there is something they wish to share and we didn't ask, but roughly we want to be asking the following:

--   *Please tell us a bit about yourself and \$organization. (personal info you wish to share, location and mission of the project, etc)*
+-   *Please tell us a bit about yourself and $organization. (personal info you wish to share, location and mission of the project, etc)*
 -   *What influenced your decision to use Open Source software in your organization?*